MobilePayDev/MobilePay-AppSwitch-SDK/README.md

 **APPFI0000000000** - Finland

-When the test MerchantID is used you are able to complete the payment flow without transferring any money.
+When the test MerchantID is used you are able to complete the payment flow from a user perspective without transferring any money.

 ## Cross-platform
 Please look at the wiki page for further details [wiki site](https://github.com/MobilePayDev/MobilePay-AppSwitch-SDK/wiki/Cross-platform)